If you’re a landlord thinking about selling a rental property,

 - Property condition – Are the issues minor and mostly visual, or does the home need serious repairs?

-- Your timeline – Can you afford to wait a few months to fix it, or do you need to sell soon?
+- Your timeline – Can you afford to wait for the lease to end and make repairs, or do you need to sell soon?

 - Your budget – Do you have the money (and patience) to handle repairs or renovations?